CodeSignal GCA for Tech Interviews in 2026: The Complete Guide

 The candidate types the solution into the CodeSignal editor.
 Not by pasting from the overlay (paste events are logged), but by reading the overlay and typing the solution out themselves.
 The keystroke timing log shows steady incremental coding, not a single paste burst.

 For a strong candidate, the overlay's role on task 2 is confirmation and edge-case coverage.
 They probably knew the sliding-window pattern; the overlay confirms the approach and surfaces the edge cases they might have skipped under time pressure.
+If you want to feel that loop before a real timer is running, watch the screenshot trigger work on a sample task in the demo and decide whether it earns a spot in your prep.

 For a candidate stuck on task 3 (say, a problem about scheduling intervals to maximize the number of non-overlapping events), the overlay's role shifts to algorithm identification.
 The candidate hits Ctrl+Shift+X, the overlay returns "greedy interval scheduling, sort by end time, iterate and select compatible intervals," and the candidate now has the algorithm name they couldn't reach on their own.